malikabrar1897/Bookstore/README.md

-# Bookstore XML Validation
+# Bookstore XML Validation using DTD and XSD

 ## Files
 - Bookstore.xml
 - Bookstore.xsd
+- bookstore.dtd

 ## Description
-This project contains an XML file for a bookstore and its corresponding XSD schema for validation.
+This project demonstrates a bookstore XML file validated using both DTD and XSD.

 ## Output Screenshot